jhancock532/Three-JS-Music-Visualiser/README.md

   }
 }
 ```
-I am creating segments of a circle (like slices of a pie) through `i*2*Math.PI/numSamples, 2*Math.PI/numSamples` in the `CircleGeometry` constructor.
+I am creating segments of a circle (like slices of a pie) iteratively through `i*2*Math.PI/numSamples, 2*Math.PI/numSamples` in the `CircleGeometry` constructor.
+For intuition, the code is iteratively adding segments one by one to make a circle.
 To learn more about the constructor for `THREE.CircleGeometry` go [here](https://threejs.org/docs/#api/geometries/CircleGeometry).
-This is as mathsy as the code gets for now, some slightly more interesting maths can be seen in the source code where I added some springs to the scene.

 We have an array of meshes added to the scene, ready and waiting for animation.
-Remember the `animate` function?
+Back to the `animate` function
 ```js
 function animate() {
   requestAnimationFrame(animate);